Mining and geological engineers held about 7,500 jobs in 2021. The largest employers of mining and geological engineers were as follows:

-High school students interested in entering mining engineering programs should take courses in mathematics and science in high school.
+High school students interested in studying mining or geological engineering should take classes in math and science.

 Master’s degree programs in mining and geological engineering typically are 2-year programs and include coursework in specialized subjects, such as mineral resource development and mining regulations.
 Some programs require a written thesis for graduation.